Amiga custom chips: 390562

-The 'Hedley Controller' 390562-01 was used in the A2024 high resolution monitor and controlled the frame buffer (usually eight 64K×4 DRAMs) in either flicker fixer mode or its own special 1024×800/1024×1024 resolution modes.
+The 'Hedley Controller' 390562-01 was used in the A2024 high resolution monitor and controls the frame buffer (usually eight 64K×4 DRAMs) in either flicker fixer mode or its own special 1024×800/1024×1024 resolution modes.

 Amber

 Amber (390538-03) was used in the A3000(T) and on the A2320 flicker fixer expansion for the A2000.
 Amber buffers alternate video fields in three 256K×4 field memory chips (OKI MSM514221) to convert interlaced output to progressive format ('weaving') at 31 kHz, twice the normal scan frequency.
 Amber can accurately sample Lores and Hires modes but drops every other horizontal pixel in SuperHires (35 ns pixels) mode (for simplicity, it always runs in Hires mode).
 Non 15 kHz modes are automatically bypassed to the monitor without buffering or changing frequencies.
 Amber was also designed to work without expensive field memory as a simple scan doubler, but has not been marketed that way.